 Daily specials and prix-fixe lunches are rare outside high-end restaurants.
 You order from the full menu at any time of day.

-Reservations: Almost never necessary.
-Walk-ins work at 99% of restaurants.
-The exceptions are fine-dining spots and restaurants with entertainment shows, which can book out weeks ahead.
-If you want to reserve, message the restaurant through their Facebook page.
+Reservations: Usually not necessary for casual meals.
+The exceptions are fine-dining spots, popular weekend venues, and restaurants with entertainment shows, which can book out in advance.
+If you want to reserve, message the restaurant through their Facebook page or call ahead.

 The Sharing Table